 After current assetsCurrent AssetsCurrent assets refer to those short-term assets which can be efficiently utilized for business operations, sold for immediate cash or liquidated within a year.
-It comprises inventory, cash, cash equivalents, marketable securities, accounts receivable, etc., we will look at “non-current assets,” which are also called “fixed assets.”
+It comprises inventory, cash, cash equivalents, marketable securities, accounts receivable, etc., we will look at “non-current assets,” also called “fixed assets.”
 These assets pay off for more than one year.

 Under “non-current assets,” we would include the following items –

 - Intangible assetsIntangible AssetsIntangible Assets are the identifiable assets which do not have a physical existence, i.e., you can't touch them, like goodwill, patents, copyrights, & franchise etc. They are considered as long-term or long-living assets as the Company utilizes them for over a year.

 - Investments in associates & joint venturesJoint VenturesA joint venture is a commercial arrangement between two or more parties in which the parties pool their assets with the goal of performing a specific task, and each party has joint ownership of the entity and is accountable for the costs, losses, or profits that arise out of the venture.